 Baits

-Baiting tips:
+Baiting Tips

-- Avoid applying bug spray on or near areas where you’ve applied a
+- Avoid applying bug spray on or near areas where you’ve applied a bait, as you don’t want to repel bugs away from your bait.

-bait , as you don’t want to repel bugs away from your bait. - Also, cleanliness is important when using baits, as nearby food/grease particles reduce the bait’s attractiveness to target bugs.
+- Cleanliness is important when using baits, as nearby food/grease particles reduce the bait’s attractiveness to target bugs.

 - When applying bait (gel, syrup), small, pea-sized drops spaced out every few feet are more effective than fewer, large gobs.